-In order to investigate combined traffic impacts of the Port Botany Expansion, SICTL and Patrick Stevedores commissioned Parking and Traffic Consultants to undertake a consistency review of the Port Botany Expansion construction works with the project EIS, including a cumulative construction traffic impact assessment titled Port Botany Expansion, Cumulative Construction Traffic Impact Assessment, Terminal Operations Infrastructure (March 2013 - March 2014).
-This report form part of Modification application DA-494-11-2003i MOD 14.
+In order to investigate combined traffic impacts of the Port Botany Expansion, SICTL and Patrick Stevedores commissioned Parking and Traffic Consultants to undertake a consistency review of the Port Botany Expansion construction works with the project EIS including a cumulative construction traffic impact assessment for construction of terminal operations infrastructure (March 2013 - March 2014).
 Conclusions from this report are outlined in Section 5.6 of this document.